Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 ### Repository metadata

-Models repositories that implement Azure IoT conventions can **optionally** include a `metadata.json` file at the root of the repository.
+Models repositories that implement Device Model Repository conventions can **optionally** include a `metadata.json` file at the root of the repository.
 The `metadata.json` file provides key attributes of a repository including the features that it provides.
 A client can use the repository metadata to make decisions around how to optimally handle an operation.